How “Shift-Left” Testing Can Help Your Product Quality?

 - Shift Left Traditional Testing: The traditional shift-left testing approach focuses more on unit-level testing and integration testing.
 This is achieved via usage of API testing and utilizing test tools.
 It does not put more emphasis on acceptance testing & system level testing.

 - Shift Left Incremental Testing: Incremental shift-left testing is widely used in projects that have very high complexity.
 In order to reduce the complexity, project tasks & deliverables are broken down into smaller pieces.
 This approach makes the testing task a bit easy since testing is also performed on those smaller pieces.
 These pieces are built upon each other, with each increment; the software is also delivered to the customer.
-After each delivery, the development & testing are incrementally shifted to the left.
+After each delivery, the development & testing is incrementally shifted to the left.
 Projects involving hardware considered extremely complex as there are a lot of dependencies i.e. hardware, software, middleware, application layer, etc. and incremental shift-left testing is widely used in such kind of complex projects.

 - Shift Left in Agile/DevOps: As the name signifies, this category of shift-left testing is performed in numerous sprints.
 It is mainly used for developmental testing and not for operational testing.
 Agile/DevOps shift left testing is slowly gaining popularity and organizations are using this approach of shift-left testing depending on project requirements & schedule.